University Research Council

 - Dorothy Farrar-Edwards – Department of Kinesiology

-- Jan Greenberg – Associate Vice Chancellor for Research in the Social Sciences (ex officio, non-voting)
+- Brian Fox – Associate Vice Chancellor for Research Policy and Integrity (ex officio, non-voting)

 - Florence Hsia – Associate Vice Chancellor for Research in the Arts and Humanities (ex officio, non-voting)